fireship-io/rust-in-100/README.md

 #### Options

-1. Restart your computer
+1. Restart your terminal and/or restart your computer

+-or-

-2. Add Rust to PATH manually:
+1. Add Rust to PATH manually:

 ```sh
 source $HOME/.cargo/env
 ```

-3. Add to your bash/zsh profile:
+2. Add to your bash/zsh profile:

 ```sh
 export PATH="$HOME/.cargo/bin:$PATH"